The new State Pension

 How much State Pension will I get?

-The full amount you can get under the new State Pension will be £164.35 per week (in 2018/19) but this depends on your National Insurance (NI) record.
+The full rate of the new State Pension will be £168.60 per week (in 2019/20) but what you will get could be more or less, depending on your National Insurance (NI) record.

-You can check your how much State Pension you will get on the .GOV.UK website or, if you are aged 50 or over, you can request a paper statement if you prefer.
+You can check your how much State Pension you could get on the government website or, you can request a paper statement if you prefer.